 Where to Shop in Montmartre – Montmartre Shopping

-While Montmartre isn’t known for shopping, you can find some treasures at L’Objet qui Parle, a well-known shop dedicated to unique French objects.
+While Montmartre isn’t known for the best Paris shopping, you can find some treasures at L’Objet qui Parle, a well-known shop dedicated to unique French objects.
 If you’re into French fashion brands, then two very famous ones have their surplus stores in Montmartre: APC Surplus and Maje Outlet.

 What to Do in Montmartre